ONSdigital/fwmt-job-control/README.md

   `bundle exec rackup config.ru` (the `config.ru` may be omitted as Rack looks for this file by default)

-and access using [http://localhost:9292](http://localhost:9292).
+&mdash;and access using [http://localhost:9292](http://localhost:9292).
 To reload the application using the [Rerun](https://github.com/alexch/rerun) RubyGem every time a file changes use:

   `bundle exec rerun rackup`